 U.S. large cap growth stocks dominated the 2009 – 2020 bull market.
 They outperformed small caps, value, and international stocks.
-That performance gap continued for most of last year as the “stay-at-home” growth stocks’ benefited from our Covid isolation.
+That performance gap continued for most of 2020 as the “stay-at-home” growth stocks’ benefited from our Covid isolation.
 However, since the Pfizer vaccine news on November 9, 2020 we’ve seen evidence of the so-called reopening trade.
-That trade is buying cheap stocks that will benefit from an open economy, and rotating into cheaper areas of the global stock market overall.
+The reopening trade means buying cheap stocks that will benefit from an open economy and rotating into international stocks.

 This chart shows that from November 9th, 2020 through February 26, 2021 U.S. large cap growth did well, but underperformed U.S. large cap value, U.S. small caps, developed international, and emerging market stocks by substantial margins.